22 Stocks Moving In Tuesday’s Pre-Market Session

 Gainers

-- Ubiquiti Networks Inc (NASDAQ: UBNT) shares rose 8.7 percent to $55.00 in pre-market trading after falling 7.89 percent on Monday.
+- Vascular Biogenics Ltd (NASDAQ: VBLT) rose 9.3 percent to $7.10 in pre-market trading after gaining 4.84 percent on Monday.

-- Mirati Therapeutics, Inc. (NASDAQ: MRTX) rose 7 percent to $11.55 in pre-market trading.
-Citigroup raised price target for Mirati Therapeutics from $8 to $16.

-- Nabriva Therapeutics plc (NASDAQ: NBRV) rose 7 percent to $9.49 in pre-market trading after jumping 29.30 percent on Monday.
-Nabriva Therapeutics announced a $80 million common stock offering.
+- Apollo Endosurgery Inc (NASDAQ: APEN) rose 7.7 percent to $4.90 in pre-market trading after falling 0.87 percent on Monday.

-- Bob Evans Farms Inc (NASDAQ: BOBE) shares rose 5.6 percent to $77.01 in pre-market trading after Post Holdings Inc (NYSE: POST) announced plans to purchase the company for $77 per share.

 Find out what's going on in today's market and bring any questions you have to Benzinga's PreMarket Prep.